 As well as engaging the community, our team on Paros used the audits to identify the most common plastics and design better solutions.
 For example:

+island.

-- We found lots of cigarette butts, so we installed voting ashtrays around the island. - We found lots of plastic straws, so we launched Clean Blue Businesses and found better alternatives for them.
+• We found lots of plastic straws, so we launched Clean Blue Businesses and found better alternatives for them.